-Rule Paragraph Rule Requirement Russian Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 That the period for lodgment of Notices to propose a entitled to an "automatic waiver" for this item.
-A Russian issuer This articles Appendix 3, 4(5) the notices referred to in sub- paragraph 4(4) will commence no earlier than the day after the dispatch of the notice of the meeting appointed for such election and end no later than 7 days prior to the date of such meeting. person for election as a director must be lodged no later than 30 days after the end of the financial year (in the case of an AGM), and no later than 30 days prior to the date of the general meeting (in the case of an EGM).
-It is possible that the notice period for lodgement of notices referred to in paragraph 4(4) of Appendix 3 of the Rules will expire before shareholders receive their notice of meeting. should amend its constitutional documents to increase the minimum meeting notice period such that the notice period for lodgement of notices referred to in paragraph 4(4) of Appendix 3 of the Rules will not expire before shareholders receive their notice of meeting.
-Under the JPS, an eligible secondary listing applicant is entitled to an provision was repealed on 1 January 2022.
+Rule Rule Requirement Russian Laws, Our Approach Subsequent Paragraph Regulations and Prior to 1 January Development Since ( 4 .
+PP 4 ° P4 21 D 1 2021) Practice 2022 1 January 2022 (not effective aff er 31 December 2021) entitled to an "automatic waiver" for this item.
+Appendix 3, 4(5) That the period for lodgment of the notices referred to in subparagraph 4(4) will commence no earlier than the day after the dispatch of the notice of the meeting appointed for such election and end no later than 7 days prior to the date of such meeting.
+Notices to propose a person for election as a director must be lodged no later than 30 days after the end of the financial year (in the case of an AGM), and no later than 30 days prior to the date of the general meeting (in the case of an EGM).
+It is possible that the notice period for lodgement of notices referred to in paragraph 4(4) of Appendix 3 of the Rules will expire before shareholders receive their notice of meeting.
+A Russian issuer should amend its constitutional documents to increase the minimum meeting notice period such that the notice period for lodgement of notices referred to in paragraph 4(4) of Appendix 3 of the Rules will not expire before shareholders receive their notice of meeting.
+Under the JPS, an eligible secondary listing applicant is entitled to an "automatic waiver" This articles provision was repealed on 1 January 2022.
 Note to Rule 13.70 of the Listing Rules contains the comparable requirement.
 Secondary listing applicants shall apply to the Exchange for a waiver of compliance from the relevant Listing Rule if it considers necessary.